Code-Institute-Submissions/how-till-spake-norn-irish/TESTING.md

 As a **registered user**, I want to be able to add words or phrases to the dictionary:

 - When a user is logged into their account, they will have the option to add words to the dictionary
-- The add word function is located on the user profile page, the home page and the dictionary page
+- The add word button is located on the user profile page, the home page and the dictionary page

 _Add Word Function_
 ![Add Word Function](static/images/readme/add-word.jpg)